The Haight

 “We’re friends.
 We have a class together.”

-I sold the Norton and bought a 1959 Rambler.
+Harry sold the Norton and bought a 1959 Rambler.
 It had a six cylinder flat head engine and a three speed manual transmission.

 A family friend named Linda had married an up and coming banker in his late twenties.
 He was a pleasant, normal guy.
 Linda, a nordic goddess, grew bored and left her husband for a guy named Ode, another nordic god, built like a light-heavyweight boxer.
 Ode was definitely a horse of a different color, having grown up in state reform schools and prisons.
 Linda soon realized she’d made a big mistake and left a note on the table advising Ode that she was gone to parts unknown.

-“Nice glasses” I said.
+“Nice glasses” Harry said.

 He removed and examined them.
 “Oh.
 I forgot I had these on.”